EriklesJounetsu/EriklesJounetsu/ReadMe.md

 # 💫 About Me:
-I am currently constantly learning.<br>I intend to post my projects and some work here.<br>
+I am currently constantly learning.<br>I intend to post my projects and some work here and update them by the time.<br>

 ## 🌐 Socials: